jhu-statprogramming-fall-2024/project4-lucky_black_cats/readme.md

 ### Select a stock ticker.
 For example, AAPL for Apple, or TSLA for TSLA

 ### Select dates.
-We reccomend using at least 3 months of data for better outcomes
+We recommend using at least 3 months of data for better outcomes

 ## Team members: